 * * *

 Fear can keep us trapped, hold us back, cause us to shrink down instead of step out in faith.
 Today, let’s pray for faith and boldness like Mr. Risk-Taker, Caleb!
 Remembering the great things God has done for us in the past will give us courage and strength to go for it!
-Come share your thoughts with us on our blog.
+Come share your thoughts with us.
 We want to hear from you! ~ Devotionals Daily